gvwilson/thirdbit/src/fiction/santas/index.md

 Let's get you somewhere warm."

 The robot's feet were flat round pads that left shallow circular dents in the top of the snow.
-After stopping several times for Finner could catch up, it picked him up and carried him.
+After stopping several times so Finner could catch up, it picked him up and carried him like an oversized child carrying a very limp doll.
 Finner would have protested,
-but he was too tired to more than mumble.
+but he was too tired to do more than mumble.
 His ears had stopped hurting.
 He was pretty sure that was a bad sign.
 Why was he trying to keep his eyes open?